JadBizri/Landing-Page/README.md

 - Customizable: The codebase is easy to understand and modify, allowing developers to customize the landing page to their specific needs or integrate it into larger projects.

 # Usage
-To use this sample landing page, simply download the code and open the index.html file in a web browser.
+To use this sample landing page, simply click [here](https://jadbizri.github.io/Landing-Page/).
+Alternatively, you can simply download the code and open the index.html file in a web browser.
 Feel free to explore the code and experiment with different modifications to see the impact on the page layout and styling.

 # Image Credits
 - Image 1: